 .\runpkr00 -d 98762310.t01

 Move your new *.dat and original *.t01 roving data file(s) to the survey directory created on the FTP.
 All data files should be removed from the runpkr00 directory.

 Recharge the battery after each use, to prolong battery life.

-Download data from new SLIVER GNSS data logger

-To remove the MicroSD from the GPS, pull the left edge of the GPS enclosure out of the foam and use the SD adapter to press (though the slot in the case) gently inward on the MicroSD card.
-You will hear a click and it will spring out enough for you to grasp it and pull it out (It acts a little like a clicker pen).
-The photos below show this procedure.